 Whether cleaning the interior or exterior of a car, Fortador steam cleaners are the ideal machines for workers in your dealer detail department to use daily.
 Up to three detailers can work simultaneously on different parts of a car, streamlining your operation, eliminating the need for buckets and related items, and giving you greater profitability.

-The Fortador PRO Plus and PRO S steam cleaners are multi-function machines that can accomplish all the tasks that a professional detailer must accomplish when working on cars and help increase your business.
+The Fortador PRO Max and PRO steam cleaners are multi-function machines that can accomplish all the tasks that a professional detailer must accomplish when working on cars and help increase your business.

 Like most dealerships, you probably have one or two employees who clean up a new or used car before delivery to buyers.
 For many people, there’s nothing like that moment when that sparkling car is delivered to them.
 New vehicles need little detailing, but with a Fortador steamer, you could make that experience even better, receiving positive comments from customers in the process.

 Another area where having a dealership operation is beneficial involves used autos, particularly those that are part of your brand’s certified pre-owned program.
 The manufacturer promotes certified pre-owned cars as the best of the best, providing buyers with a like-new car at a significantly reduced price.
 Certified pre-owned cars make up a significant percentage of the used vehicles on any given dealership lot.
 The comprehensive multi-point inspections performed by company workers that these cars go through include checks on virtually every exterior and interior area.
 Why outsource the required detailing when you can have the job done more quickly and economically when you hire your own dealership-trained personnel?